 Change the "EDMG Extended Schedule element” in P115L45 to "CDMG Extended Schedule element”

-If the NoPrimaryChannel subfield in the BF Control field is equal to 1 and the Beamforming Training field is equal to 1 in the SPR frame, the CDMG AP or PCP can allocate SPs on an alternative channel using the EDMG Extended Schedule element included in a DMG Beacon frame or an Announce frame for the initiator and the responder.
+If the NoPrimaryChannel subfield in the BF Control field is equal to 1 and the Beamforming Training field is equal to 1 in the SPR frame, the CDMG AP or PCP can allocate SPs on an alternative channel using the CDMG Extended Schedule element included in a DMG Beacon frame or an Announce frame for the initiator and the responder.
 If the CDMG AP or PCP receives SPR frames from multiple pairs of initiators and responders, the CDMG AP or PCP may allocate time overlapping SPs on designated channels with different channel numbers for different pairs of STAs to perform an SLS.